taylanyurtsever/BVA505E-Containers/README.md

 + **Username:** root
 + **Password:** password specified inside the docker compose file (by default: password)

-**Optional** - Click on connection details button to specify a unique name for the connection
+**Optional** - Click on connection details button to specify a unique name for the connection.

 3. Click on finish to complete the setup process.
 The database should be available on the database connection directory on the left.